 Mechanism of Support

 The Center will issue one of two types of awards depending upon the receiving entity.
 A cost no fee contract will be awarded to non-profits and universities, while a fixed costs contract will be issued to commercial and for-profit entities.
 All sub awards to successful applicants will use funding from the National Institutes of Health (NIH), National Institute of Biomedical Imaging and Bioengineering (NIBIB), under the authority of the parent grant mechanism administered under the Point-of-Care Technologies Research Network Centers U54.
 All NIH guidelines, terms, and conditions of award stated in this parent RFA apply to this funding opportunity.
 Foreign entities may apply to this solicitation as permitted by NIH.

 A total of $150,000 USD is available for sub awards to support improvements to POCT for STDs.
-The Center may award up to three sub awards with a period of performance not to exceed six months.
-A second award for a recipient that successfully completes their first award will be considered, if needed.
-The amount of total funding available for a recipient in a 12 month period will not exceed $100,000 for all awards.
+The Center may award up to three $50,000 USD sub awards with a period of performance not to exceed six months.
+A second award for a recipient who successfully completes their first award will be considered, if needed.
+The amount of total funding available for a recipient in a 12 month period will not exceed $100,000 USD.

-Please note that NIH regulations prohibit secondary subcontracts under this funding program.
-While secondary subcontracts of any type are prohibited, proposals that split award funding directly to two institutions are permitted.
+Please note that secondary subcontracts under this funding program are not permitted.
+However, proposals that split award funding directly between two institutions are permitted.
 Each co-applicant institution must submit budget information under the same proposal submission.
 Proposals accepted for award may be required to provide additional budget information.